 Custom Policy Update - creates the rule in the selected Group Policies;

-Rule Type - Path (you can specify the process' file path), Software name (you can specify the process' name as it appears in Control Panel -> Programs and Features), MD5 (you can specify the process' MD5 hash), Publisher (you can specify the process' publisher), Signature (you can specify the process' digital signature thumbprint), Wildcard Path (you can specify a wildcard path) , Command Line (C:\Documents\test.pdf, *.pdf, C:\*\My Folder\*.pdf);
+Rule Type - Path (you can specify the process' file path), Software name (you can specify the process' name as it appears in Control Panel -> Programs and Features), MD5 (you can specify the process' MD5 hash), Publisher (the Publisher information is taken from the CN value of the Subject field inside the Certificate of a signed file or the Company Name detail of an unsigned file), Signature (you can specify the process' digital signature thumbprint), Wildcard Path (you can specify a wildcard path) , Command Line (C:\Documents\test.pdf, *.pdf, C:\*\My Folder\*.pdf);

 Subject - add the value of the selected Rule Type.
 Selecting a Rule Type will automatically fill in the Subject field;

 Priority - rules are processed based on priority numbers (the higher the number is the higher the priority is).
-Leaving gaps between each rule is recommended (10, 20, 30, 40, etc.) in order to have an easy and neat rule organization, without having to edit existing rules (priority ranges between 0 and 1000);
+Leaving gaps between each rule is recommended (10, 20, 30, 40, etc.) to have an easy and neat rule organization, without having to edit existing rules (priority ranges between 0 and 1000);

 Allow auto elevation - allows the process to run as Administrator (available only for Allow rules);